 COLORADO data engine and the shift research lab

 Data available on the Colorado Data Engine is focused on providing neighborhood-scale public data in a standardized, geolocated format.
 The available datasets are focused on promoting research and civil efforts toward community development and health—the health of the citizens as well as the vibrancy of their environment.
 Datasets include school measures, health indicators, food deserts and more.
 Public data for the public good.
 The Shift Research Lab offers neighborhood-level data and analysis via online platforms, performs objective research to support community change initiatives, and provides technical assistance that helps organizations build their capacity to use data.

-Competing teams may use datasets additional to those published on the Colorado Information Marketplace.
-Many are available at OpenColorado, which provides access to crime, financial, health, population, transportation, and GIS data from Arvada, Boulder, Denver, Fort Collins, Denver Regional Council of Governments (DRCOG), and other jurisdictions.
-OpenColorado provides a data sharing platform that makes public data available and accessible to all Colorado constituents by allowing any municipality, county, government agency, nonprofit, or individual to upload and share open data with the public.
+Competing teams may use datasets in addition to those published on the Colorado Information Marketplace.
+Many are available at OpenColorado, which provides access to crime, financial, health, population, transportation and GIS data from Arvada, Boulder, Denver, Fort Collins, Denver Regional Council of Governments (DRCOG) and other jurisdictions.
+OpenColorado provides a data sharing platform that makes public data available and accessible to all Colorado constituents by allowing any municipality, county, government agency, nonprofit or individual to upload and share open data with the public.

 RTD Developer resources

-Competing teams interested in using transit in their apps can utilize the available data resources from the Regional Transportation District.
-The RTD schedule data is available in General Transit Feed Specification (GTFS), RTD provides real-time data feeds for arrival predictions and vehicle locations, in GTFS-realtime format.
+Competing teams interested in using transit data in their apps can utilize the available data resources from the Regional Transportation District.
+The RTD schedule data is available in General Transit Feed Specification (GTFS).
+RTD provides real-time data feeds for arrival predictions and vehicle locations in GTFS realtime format.
 RTD GIS data is also available for download.
 Developers must accept an agreement before downloading GIS data.

 The Go Code Colorado Data team would like to take a few minutes to tell you about data.